-If you live in a house, condo, or townhome that is part of a planned, covenanted community, you most likely have to pay monthly Homeowners' Association (HOA) fees and, at times, you will have to pay special assessments (often collectively referred to as “assessments.”)
+If you live in a planned community with covenants, you most likely have to pay homeowners' association (HOA) fees and, at times, special assessments.

 An HOA has a board of directors.
-Each year, the board will come up with a budget for the community that includes how much each unit or household will be charged as a monthly HOA fee during the year.
-(Learn more about homeowners’ associations in our article Homeowners' Associations (HOAs) and CC&Rs.)
+Each year, the board develops a budget for the community and decides how much to charge each unit or household as a monthly (or, in some cases, yearly or quarterly) HOA fee.

-So long as the HOA board is able to accurately predict which repairs will come due and when, the monthly dues should cover the current operating expenses as well as long-term repairs.
+So long as the HOA board accurately predicts which repairs will come due and when, the dues should cover the current operating expenses and long-term maintenance.

-There are several possible reasons why the monthly fees may not provide enough to the reserves to cover long-term repairs.
+However, sometimes, the fees might not provide enough to the reserves to cover long-term repairs.
 For example:

-Most HOAs have the power to place a lien on the homeowner's property if he or she doesn’t pay the monthly dues and/or any special assessments.
-Once the HOA has a lien on a homeowner's property, it may foreclose on that lien as permitted by the CC&Rs and pursuant to state law.
-(Learn more in Nolo’s article HOA Liens & Foreclosures: An Overview.)
+Most HOAs can place a lien on the homeowner's property when the dues or special assessments go unpaid.
+Once the HOA has a lien on a homeowner's property, it may foreclose as permitted by the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and under state law.

 If you're facing a foreclosure due to unpaid HOA assessments, consider talking to a foreclosure attorney in your state to discuss all legal options, like working out a payment plan with the HOA, available in your particular circumstances.